Frequently Asked Questions

 Can we use another brand of altimeter that has the same performance specifications as the ones named in the rules?

-The only contest-approved altimeters are the Perfectflite Pnut and FireFly and the Jolly Logic Altimeter ONE and Altimeter TWO; your official score must come from the same altimeter design everyone else is using.
+The only contest-approved altimeters for scoring are the Perfectflite Pnut and FireFly and the Jolly Logic Altimeter ONE and Altimeter TWO; your official score must come from the same altimeter design everyone else is using.

 Other altimeters may be used for other purposes, such as flight control, but not for scoring.